Skip to main content

 • Branch policies to ensure code quality standards

 In addition, Azure Pipelines offers complex workflows and is easily expandable, making it possible to perform multi-phase builds, test integrations, and customized reporting.
-Users can push containers straight from the pipeline to container registries thanks to its container support.
-Moreover, Azure solutions can deploy to various environments, including Kubernetes clusters, serverless functions, and even other cloud platforms like AWS or GCP.
+Thanks to its support for containers, users can push containers straight from the pipeline to container registries.
+Moreover, Azure Pipelines can deploy to various environments, including Kubernetes clusters, serverless functions, and even other cloud platforms like AWS or GCP.

 Useful link: AWS Vs Azure Vs GCP – The Cloud Platform of Your Choice?